Sotaos-Gabe/Sotaos-Gabe/README.md

-# GABE
+# Sotaos-Gabe

 # Introduction

-GABE stands for DeepSeek powered GenAI for Business Engine.
+Sotaos-Gabe stands for State Of The Art Open Source GenAI for Business Engine.
 Our vision is to enable generative AI and robots serve multiple industries.

 ## Importance of Industrial LLM